InfectedIsm/proof-of-security/README.md

 Today :

-- I implemented the solution to #10 Free Rider from Damn Vulnerable DeFi, this is a step further from the previous challenges, loved it
+>- I implemented the solution to #10 Free Rider from Damn Vulnerable DeFi, this is a step further from the previous challenges, loved it
+>

-I think this challenge goes a step further as the solution require more research and reading outside of the challenge contracts themselves.
+>I think this challenge goes a step further as the solution require more research and reading outside of the challenge contracts themselves.
-Can't wait to discover #11.
+>Can't wait to discover #11.
-But first I need to catch up on my [CTF write-ups](https://medium.com/@infectedf)
+>But first I need to catch up on my [CTF write-ups](https://medium.com/@infectedf)
+>

-- Read through the EVM deep dives post from Noxx substack
+>- Read through the EVM deep dives post from Noxx substack
+>

-Noxx blogposts are incredibly well written, a go-to if you want to understand how solidity is compiled into opcodes, and how the EVM work through this.
+>Noxx blogposts are incredibly well written, a go-to if you want to understand how solidity is compiled into opcodes, and how the EVM work through this.
-I don't know who created the EVM Playground but his work is a gift to us, learners!
+>I don't know who created the EVM Playground but his work is a gift to us, learners!

 [https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-d6b](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-d6b)

 #### DAY 5 : 6-fev-2023

-today i read the Uniswap V2 whitepaper + a great blogpost from [@samczsun](https://twitter.com/samczsun) on oracles price manipulation (i’m sharing it at the end)
+>today i read the Uniswap V2 whitepaper + a great blogpost from [@samczsun](https://twitter.com/samczsun) on oracles price manipulation (i’m sharing it at the end)
+>

-Very well written, i prefered reading the whitepaper over the documentation, as all choices are explained, great reading from an auditor standpoint.
+>Very well written, i prefered reading the whitepaper over the documentation, as all choices are explained, great reading from an auditor standpoint.
 100% recommended to read it : [https://docs.uniswap.org/whitepaper.pdf](https://t.co/2q5FgcaMEh)
+>

-The note [3] from this whitepaper leads to a great blogpost from samczsun on an oracle price manipulation, but i would like to share it another one from his blog which sumarize this topic + gives hints on how to mitigate these risks : gold!
+>The note [3] from this whitepaper leads to a great blogpost from samczsun on an oracle price manipulation, but i would like to share it another one from his blog which sumarize this topic + gives hints on how to mitigate these risks : gold!

 #### DAY 4 : 5-fev-2023

-Went back to #10 free-rider from Damn Vulnerable DeFi this morning, eat, thought about it whil eating, took a train for a 3h travel, and found the solution!
+>Went back to #10 free-rider from Damn Vulnerable DeFi this morning, eat, thought about it whil eating, took a train for a 3h travel, and found the solution!

-This challenge forced me to dig into UniV2 documentation, I feel way more confident about it now!
+>This challenge forced me to dig into UniV2 documentation, I feel way more confident about it now!

 #### DAY 3 : 4-fev-2023

-Today I spent most of my time on challenge #10 from CTF Damn Vulnerable DeFi : [https://www.damnvulnerabledefi.xyz/](https://www.damnvulnerabledefi.xyz/)
+>Today I spent most of my time on challenge #10 from CTF Damn Vulnerable DeFi : [https://www.damnvulnerabledefi.xyz/](https://www.damnvulnerabledefi.xyz/)

-If I can give you an advice : don't give up on these challenges, you will learn a lot if you solve them by yourself.
+>If I can give you an advice : don't give up on these challenges, you will learn a lot if you solve them by yourself.
 I'm giving you an alpha from [@pashovkrum](https://twitter.com/pashovkrum) if you find something hard, most of your competitor will find it hard too first time.
 Make the diff and don't giveup

-My own advice : don't try to rush everything, do it on your own pace.
+>My own advice : don't try to rush everything, do it on your own pace.
 My style is to follow my curiosity.
 This can slow you down, but on the long run you will get a lot more depth

 #### DAY 2 : 3-fev-2023

-Finished my Solidity 201 Quizz writeup !
+>Finished my Solidity 201 Quizz writeup !
 Will probably start next quizz tomorrow.
 This is a great way to practice and learn when you don't have that much time on your schedule !

 #### DAY 1 : 2-fev-2023

-A challenge started on Discord Web3SecurityDAO, its called #30daysweb3security
+>A challenge started on Discord Web3SecurityDAO, its called #30daysweb3security

-I was already trying to work each and every day on web3 security, but doing it publicly with a group can be very encouraging!
+>I was already trying to work each and every day on web3 security, but doing it publicly with a group can be very encouraging!

-Let's try to run this challenge !
+>Let's try to run this challenge !
-Today I'm continuing writeups of [@Secureum](https://twitter.com/Secureum) quizzes, a great way to test my knowledge and then fixing it in my mind by doing research and writing them !
+>Today I'm continuing writeups of [@Secureum](https://twitter.com/Secureum) quizzes, a great way to test my knowledge and then fixing it in my mind by doing research and writing them !

 [InfectedIsm/some-quizz](https://t.co/ivP1CjuDV8)